Call for same-day service: (310) 487-2580

 New cash for keys rules expand their scope and set new minimums:

-• Units under ‘just-cause’ ordinance will also require compliance with buyout regulations.
-These are apartments built after rent controlled passed, and are covered by the Tenant Protection Act.
+• Units covered under the just cause ordinance will also be required to comply with buyout regulations.
+These are apartments built after the rent control ordinance was passed and are covered by the Tenant Protection Act.

-• Minimum buyout amounts – all cash-for-keys amount will have to be for the minimum amounts set by Santa Monica Municipal code for permanent relocation:
+• Minimum buyout amounts: All cash-for-keys offers must meet the minimum amounts set by the Santa Monica Municipal Code for permanent relocation:

 • Single – $18,250